Cratecode/intro/sections/intro_to_p5/1_drawing_basic_shapes/user/README.md

 The ellipse function is used to draw an ellipse (a circle is just an ellipse with the same width and height).
 The first two arguments are the x and y position for the ellipse, and the third and fourth are the width and height.
 Try experimenting with these functions and see what you can make!

 Finally, here's a quick reference for some of the basics of p5.js.
+Remember, programming is about solving problems (not memorization), and you're expected to use a resource like this.
 This will be included in each p5.js lesson:
 [p5.js cheatsheet](https://bmoren.github.io/p5js-cheat-sheet/).